HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/009-git-workflow.md

     * Update the title to remove `WIP` and change the PR to [Ready for Review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request), assign label `raft review`.

 4. Assign Raft reviewer(s):
-    * For research and design work, assign **at least two** of the following: `reitermb`, `sreedevip` or `valeriecollignon`.
+    * For research and design work, assign **at least two** of the following: `reitermb`, `lilybl1` or `smitth-co`.
-    * For development work, including security controls, assign **at least two** Raft developers with one of them being `abottoms-coder`.
+    * For development work, including security controls, assign **at least two** Raft developers with one of them being `andrew-jameson`.
 If issue tasks includes `a11y review`, also assign `reitermb`.
-    * For project management work, assign `abottoms_coder` and `reitermb`.
+    * For project management work, assign `andrew-jameson` and `reitermb`.

 5. Assigned Raft reviewer(s) perform the review and/or requests changes.
     * For project management, research, and design work, review is conducted async.
-    * For development work, author is expected to schedule a [tabletop meeting](https://github.com/raft-tech/TANF-app/docs/How-We-Work/Developer-Tabletops.md) at least 48 hours after `raft review` label added.
+    * For development work, author is expected to schedule a kick-off meeting using "Driver-Navigator" methodology to overview and exercise with the code.
+    * After the kick-off meeting, please schedule a [tabletop meeting](https://github.com/raft-tech/TANF-app/docs/How-We-Work/Developer-Tabletops.md) at least 48 hours after `raft review` label added.
-    * When changes are requested, the changes are made by the author.
+    * When changes are requested, the changes are made only by the author.
     * When satisfied, the reviewer(s) confirm that ACs are met,  `approve` the PR, remove `raft review` and add `QASP review` labels.
         * See exceptions in [Notes](https://github.com/raft-tech/TANF-app/blob/dffd79adf7a5ae87cf1a93c8adf655c76cf45089/docs/Architecture%20Decision%20Record/009-git-workflow.md#notes) section
     * For project management, research, and design work, tag `lfrohlich` for government review.